-Purpose: To measure short term and verbal working memory.
+Purpose: To measure attention and short-term memory.

 Task: Administer the subtest by asking the student to listen to a series of numbers (spoken at the rate of one per second) and then repeat the numbers exactly as you said them.
 The number series become longer as the subtest progresses.